 Repurposed Drugs: The Future of Medicine

-I am going to go out on the limb and say that part of the future of medicine will be driven by the past.
+I am going to go out on a limb and say that part of the future of medicine will be driven by the past.
 Repurposed drugs will fuel that drive.
 What do I mean by that?
 More and more we will use older drugs to treat current and new conditions.
 Not every medical problem requires a new drug.
-We can used repurposed drugs.
-Repurposed drugs are the drugs that were initially approved by the FDA for a specific condition but have been found to be beneficial in the treatment of other medical conditions for which a drug was not initially approved.
+We can use repurposed drugs.
+Repurposed drugs are drugs that were initially approved by the FDA for a specific condition but are beneficial in the treatment of other medical conditions for which a drug was not initially approved.

-Right now there are 19,000 FDA approved prescription drugs available on the market that have potential clinical utility in treating other conditions.
-We saw this some with the use of ivermectin and hydroxychloroquine which are anti-parasitic drugs, being used to treat and prevent COVID-19.
+Right now there are 19,000 FDA-approved prescription drugs available on the market that have potential clinical utility in treating other conditions.
+We saw this with the use of ivermectin and hydroxychloroquine which are anti-parasitic drugs, being used to treat and prevent COVID-19.
 The future of medicine will be filled with repurposed drugs to treat cancer, COVID-19, heart disease, neurodegenerative diseases, and osteoarthritis.

 Past Repurposed Products

 Medicine is not the only area where products have been repurposed.
 Playdough was originally developed to remove soot from walls of homes that were heated by burning coal.
 Lysol was originally developed as a feminine hygiene product, bubble packaging was developed as textured wallpaper.
 Nowadays we see buildings being repurposed.
-I have a patient that bought a 16,000 square foot church (very inexpensively) which he plans to convert to a house and/or event center.
+I have a patient who bought a 16,000-square-foot church (very inexpensively) which he plans to convert into a house and/or event center.

 The Benefits of Repurposed Drugs